wooger/test-testers/README.md

 2. Make some reasonable assumptions and document
 3. Write your integration test suite (as much as you see fit)
 4. Document profusely
-5. *OPTIONAL* If you have time, attempt to get some bonus points (see below for assessment criteria)
+5. *OPTIONAL Bonus Points* If you have time, attempt to get some bonus points (see below for bonus assessment criteria)

 To submit your assessment please send us your GitHub repository URL.
 You will get bonus points if you send it to us before you've actually finished and work on it iteratively (like real life), your thought processes are of greater interest to us.